bpk68/university-of-york.github.io/styles/css-styles.md

 Our chosen format for how CSS rulesets should be written

--each selector on its own new line;
+- each selector on its own new line;
--a space before the opening brace ({);
+- a space before the opening brace ({);
--the opening brace ({) on the same line as the last selector;
+- the opening brace ({) on the same line as the last selector;
--a space after the colon (:);
+- a space after the colon (:);
--each declaration on its own new line;
+- each declaration on its own new line;
--each declaration indented by four (4) spaces;
+- each declaration indented by four (4) spaces;
--a trailing semi-colon (;) at the end of all declarations;
+- a trailing semi-colon (;) at the end of all declarations;
--the closing brace (}) on its own new line;
+- the closing brace (}) on its own new line;
--long, comma-separated property values—such as collections of gradients or shadows—arranged across multiple new lines, making sure all values are indented at the same level as the first;
+- long, comma-separated property values—such as collections of gradients or shadows—arranged across multiple new lines, making sure all values are indented at the same level as the first;

 **Good example**